A Guide to the Seven Main Waterfalls on Koh Chang

 As soon as you step down to the river, you’ll see the first level of the waterfall.
 Head up the concrete steps on the left hand side of the river and you will reach the second level where’s there’s a larger pool, formed by a small concrete dam.

-I like Klong Nonsi, as it’s free; easy to get to; suitable for anyone to visit; never very busy; good for a swim; and also for a slightly tougher hike to the upper levels.
+I like Klong Nonsi, as it’s free; easy to get to; suitable for anyone to visit; never very busy; good for a swim; and also for the slightly tougher hike to the upper levels.

 Getting there: By car or scooter.
 Follow the concrete, inland road behind the government offices in Dan Mai all the way to the river.